fheitzer/Demographic-analysis-over-varying-datasets/README.md

 ## Iteration 2 - Improving modularity and maintainability

+In this Iteration I plan on improving the importing functionalities and making the prototype actually interactive.

 ### Planned User Stories

 #### Merge datapoints that represent the same country, but are written differently